tedchain/tedchain-technology/README.md

     ],
     // ...

-Tip: Follow :ref:`these steps <create-info-record>` to configure the ``info`` record on your new instance.
+Tip: Follow `these steps <create-info-record>` to configure the ``info`` record on your new instance.
 The ``info`` record is used by clients connecting to the instance to receive additional information about the instance they are connecting to.

 Controlling the server
 ----------------------